ray-project/ray/doc/source/workflows/concepts.rst

 **Dependency management:** Workflows leverages Ray's runtime environment feature to snapshot the code dependencies of a workflow.
 This enables management of workflows and virtual actors as code is upgraded over time.

 You might find that workflows is *lower level* compared to engines such as `AirFlow <https://www.astronomer.io/blog/airflow-ray-data-science-story>`__ (which can also run on Ray).
-This means workflows is focusing more on the core workflow primitives as opposed to tools and integrations.
+This is because workflows focuses more on core workflow primitives as opposed to tools and integrations.

 Concepts
 --------